10.0

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact stated that while driving at an undisclosed speed, the A-pillar trim on the driver-??s side windshield started to detach.
-The contact also stated that the B-pillar on both sides of the front doors had started to detach.
-The contact received notification of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
-The local dealer sent a technician to the residence and the vehicle was diagnosed and it was determined that the A-pillar trim retention clips had failed and needed to be replaced.
-The vehicle was not repaired.
-The dealer confirmed that parts for the recall repairs were not yet available.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
+The dealer was contacted and confirmed that parts were not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the failure.
-The approximate failure mileage was 77,175.
-VIN tool confirms parts not available.
+The manufacturer was made aware of the issue.
+The contact had not experienced a failure.

 Explorer